NCTUMLlab/Si-Xun-Luo-Self-Supervised_Learning_for_Online_SpeakerDiarization/README.md

 $ python training.py
 ```

 You can get the 'model_epoch.pkl' during training.
-The .pkl file is the model parameter.
+The .pkl file is the model parameter for each epoch.